 On December 10, 2014, the Internal Revenue Service announced the mileage rate deduction for 2015.
 They increased the amount allowed 1.5 cents to 57.5 cents per mile.
-So how do you calculate and use the mileage rate formula for tax purposes?
+How do you calculate and use the mileage rate formula for tax purposes?

 Cost Per Mile